Grand Egyptian Museum: Private Guided Tour

 The collection you have seen in photographs your entire life — the golden death mask, the golden throne, the golden shrine, the gilded canopic chest — is now displayed here at a scale and with a context that Tahrir could never provide.

 Without a guide, the Grand Egyptian Museum is extraordinary.
-With one, it becomes a coherent encounter with one of the most significant collections of objects in the world.
+With one, it becomes a coherent encounter with one of the world's most significant collections of objects.

 Who This Tour Is For